Can A Bystander Be Suspended From School?

 By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

-What does it take to issue a valid school suspension?
-Does a student have to DO something, or can they just be near someone who does something?
 Over the years, I have seen bystanders (aka witnesses) punished by schools when they did nothing but watch others do wrong.
 When are students who witness a wrong done by another guilty of an offense which can be properly punished by a school?

 The California Education Code lists out all the potential areas for which a student may be suspended or expelled.
 It also lists out things that schools CANNOT punish students for.
 Things not listed as suspension-eligible offenses are also not suspendable.
 Schools are limited by these state laws, voted in by our legislature.
 Of course, the codes can be vague, and cover a LOT of areas of alleged wrong, from arranging a drug sale, to possession of nicotine products.

 But what about bystanders or witnesses to an event?
 What about the kid who watches as someone sells drugs to another but says nothing?
 Or, the students who run to a fight and just stand there?
-Unfortunately, sometimes schools punish students by association, believing as they were there, that they participated in the wrongful action.

 Some, however, do.

-A prime example I have seen is a school which suspended students observing a fight.
-It seems that the school morphed a kid standing near a fight into an offender, claiming willful defiance.
-I disagree strongly that standing near someone committing an actual prohibited act makes someone guilty of a wrong.
-No suspension should issue when a student does not knowingly DO something prohibited.
+It seems that the school morphs a kid standing near a fight into an offender.
+I disagree strongly that standing near someone committing an actual prohibited act makes a student guilty of a wrong.

 ashley-whitlatch-gztlu3t_5u-unsplash-5304331

 These types of alleged bystander offenses should be challenged by parents.
+A suspension appeal can be filed, or a response to the discipline.

-The only disclaimer here, is the fact that California courts have sided with the schools, even for offenses which don’t “fit” in delineated suspendable offenses, such as the restriction of students’ ability to wear an American Flag shirt on Cinco de Mayo, to prevent alleged gang issues.
-So, although I see no grounds for bystander offenses, the courts sometimes surprise you, supporting an almost dictatorial control over all kids under a school’s authority.
+The only disclaimer here, is the fact that California courts have sided with the schools, even for offenses which don’t “fit” in delineated offenses, such as restricting students’ ability to wear an American Flag shirt on Cinco de Mayo, to prevent alleged gang issues.

 Student lawyer Michelle Ball helps with expulsions and suspension defense, expulsion appeals, punishment and truancy issues, grade appeals, CIF problems, special education and many more education issues.
 As an expulsion attorney for students centrally located in Sacramento California, Michelle Ball assists throughout California in locations such as Napa, Mountainview, Pasadena, Malibu, Beverly Hills, Auburn, Roseville, the Bay Area and many other towns.